Regular colouring defect of a cubic graph and the conjectures of Fan-Raspaud and Fulkerson: Introduction

 \section{Introduction}

-{}In this paper we introduce a new structural invariant of cubic graphs, called regular defect.
-The \textit{regular defect} of a bridgeless cubic graph $G$, denoted by $\rdf{G}$, is defined as the smallest number of edges of $G$ left uncovered by three perfect matchings $M_1$, $M_2$, and $M_3$ such that $M_1\cap M_2\cap M_3=\emptyset$.
-Since $\rdf{G}=0$ if and only if $G$ is $3$-edge-colourable, regular defect can be taken as one of many measures of uncolourability, widely discussed in a recent survey article by Fiol et al. \cite{FMS-survey}.
+{}In this paper we introduce a new structural invariant of cubic graphs, called regular colouring defect.
+The \textit{regular colouring} defect of a bridgeless cubic graph $G$, denoted by $\rdf{G}$, is defined as the smallest number of edges of $G$ left uncovered by three perfect matchings $M_1$, $M_2$, and $M_3$ such that $M_1\cap M_2\cap M_3=\emptyset$.
+Since $\rdf{G}=0$ if and only if $G$ is $3$-edge-colourable, regular colouring defect can be taken as one of many measures of uncolourability, widely discussed in a recent survey article by Fiol et al. \cite{FMS-survey}.

-Regular defect is closely related to an invariant introduced by Steffen in 2015 in \cite{S2} as $\mu_3$ and later termed \textit{defect} (or more precisely, \textit{colouring defect}) which is simply the smallest number of edges left uncovered by any three perfect matchings.
+Regular colouring defect is closely related to an invariant introduced by Steffen in 2015 in \cite{S2} as $\mu_3$ and later termed \textit{colouring} defect which is simply the smallest number of edges left uncovered by any three perfect matchings.
 The latter invariant was extensively studied in \cite{KMNS-girth, KMNS-Berge, KMNS-red, KMNS-eurocomb, KMNS-Bergegen}.
-It is clear from the definition that defect never exceeds regular defect.
+It is clear from the definition that colouring defect never exceeds regular colouring defect.

-The primary motivation for the study of regular defect is its close relationship to the conjectures of Fulkerson (1971) and Fan and Raspaud (1994); see \cite{F} and \cite{FR}, respectively.
+The primary motivation for the study of regular colouring defect is its close relationship to the conjectures of Fulkerson (1971) and Fan and Raspaud (1994); see \cite{F} and \cite{FR}, respectively.
 The former conjecture suggests that every bridgeless cubic graph admits a collection of six perfect matchings such that each edge belongs to exactly two of them, while the latter conjecture states that there exist three perfect matchings with empty intersection.
-The conjecture of Fan and Raspaud, if true, implies that regular defect is correctly defined for every bridgeless cubic graph.
-Another reason why regular defect deserves particular attention is the fact that every triple of perfect matchings $M_1$, $M_2$, and $M_3$ with $M_1\cap M_2\cap M_3=\emptyset$ induces a nowhere-zero flow whose values can be taken as points of the Fano plane and whose flow patterns around vertices correspond to lines of the Fano plane.
-Hence, regular defect can be investigated with the help of techniques developed in the theory of nowhere-zero flows.
+The conjecture of Fan and Raspaud, if true, implies that three perfect matchings required by the definition of a regular colouring defect indeed exist in every bridgeless cubic graph.
+Another reason why regular colouring defect deserves particular attention is the fact that every triple of perfect matchings $M_1$, $M_2$, and $M_3$ with $M_1\cap M_2\cap M_3=\emptyset$ induces a nowhere-zero flow whose values can be taken as points of the Fano plane and whose flow patterns around vertices correspond to lines of the Fano plane.
+Hence, regular colouring defect can be investigated with the help of techniques developed in the theory of nowhere-zero flows.
 These ideas will be discussed in detail in Section~\ref{sec:fulkerson}.